 Please note that Texas has adopted modified comparative negligence rules.
 This means that if you are responsible for more than 50% of the blame, you will be barred from recovering compensation.
 Our team will work with you to understand the circumstances of your injury and possible apportionment of negligence.

-At Brian White & Associates, we care about your case and treat you like family.
+At Attorney Brian White Personal Injury Lawyers we care about your case and treat you like family.
 Call us for a free consultation with our empathetic team of amputation injury attorneys.

 Statute of Limitations for Texas Amputation Injury Cases